Global Value Fund

 Portfolio attribution

-The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in July 2024.
+The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, underperformed the Index in January 2025.
 We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our growth and technical (price momentum) factors were negative indicators in July.
-Our corporate events, competitive strength, and valuation factors were positive indicators.
-Our top-down macroeconomic and country/sector aggregate factors were negative while our currency factor was a positive indicator.
+Our bottom-up competitive strength, technical (price momentum), valuation, and growth factors were negative indicators in January.
+Corporate events was neutral during the month.
+Our top-down macroeconomic factor was a negative indicator while country/sector aggregate and currency were positive.

 Quarterly Investment Outlook